Spring and Summer aren’t the only seasons in which flowers bloom; some of the prettiest flowers bloom in the Fall.

 Make sure to plant chrysanthemums in full sun (they need 6 hours of direct sunlight daily).
-They can withstand Winter temperatures if you plant them in the Spring, which would give them enough time to establish their roots.
+They can withstand winter temperatures if you plant them in the spring, which would give them enough time to establish their roots.

 Similar to daisies, purple domes are perfect for livening up a garden and they can be used as ground covers, too.

 Grow them in full sun or partial shade and provide them with fertile soil.

 3. Russian Sage

 This herbaceous perennial produces interesting spike-like clusters of lavender/purple flowers that grow vertically on tall stems.

 Make sure to provide it with full sun and moist soil.
 It’s an excellent choice if you’re looking for something to grow alongside your rock garden or along the border of your lawn or driveway.

 4. Autumn Fire Sedum

 Autumn Fire Sedum is a very hardy perennial which means it can withstand less than ideal growing conditions.
-If you’re a gardening beginner, this plant should be on your list.

 5. Japanese Anemone

-Its sharp-white petals and yellow center can brighten up even the dullest garden.
-Better yet, it’s a low-maintenance perennial that’s pretty resistant to insects!
+Better yet, this fall-blooming perennial is pretty resistant to insects!
 It’ll need full sun and well-drained, moist soil.

-8. Joe Pye Weed
+8. Joe Pye Weed (Eutrochium purpureum)

 Its green foliage gives way to clusters of pink or white tiny flower petals that stand atop stems that can grow anywhere from 3 to 6 feet tall, depending on the variety you buy.

 9. Red Jewel Helenium

-The Red Jewel Helenium is another striking perennial that will fill your garden with rich Autumnal colors like deep-red and orange.
+Red Jewel Helenium is another striking perennial that will fill your garden with rich Autumnal colors like deep-red and orange.

 This treasure blooms from July to October and can grow up to 36 inches tall.
 It’ll need full sun and average soil.

 You’ll be glad to know that the Colchicum produces pink blooms all throughout Fall!

-This flower’s interesting foliage sprouts in the Spring and then goes dormant during Summer, only to sprout back up with its beautiful blooms in early Fall!
-Grow it in full sun or part shade and give it the opportunity to fill your garden with a little Spring color!
+This flower’s interesting foliage sprouts in the Spring and then goes dormant during summer, only to sprout back up with its beautiful blooms in early fall!

-Now that you’ve made it through this list of 10 pretties perennials that bloom in the Fall, I hope you’re inspired to tend to your garden past the summer season.
+Now that you’ve made it through this list of 10 prettiest perennials that bloom in the fall, I hope you’re inspired to tend to your garden past the summer season.